How do I become a REALTOR®?+

 Once you have finished a course at The CE Shop, your CE certificate will be uploaded instantly to your account for downloading and printing.

 What’s my login information?+

 We don’t have access to that information.
 Contact The CE Shop for help.

-Our webinars are $19 per location, rather than computer login.
+Our webinars are $29 per location, rather than login.
 When you register for a webinar location, you can host as many agents as you’d like to view the webinar.
+All agents who viewed the webinar will recieve the CE credit.
 It’s a great deal for broker owners to offer CE to their agents!

 When do I get my CE certificate?+

-Once you have submitted the course sign-in sheet, CE certificates will be available via your Member Profile within a week.
+Once you have submitted the course sign-in sheet, CE certificates will be available via your Member Profile within one week.

 Why haven’t I received my login information for the webinar?+

-The day before the webinar, we will send out an email with login instructions, handouts, and a sign-in sheet.
+The day before the webinar, OAR will send out an email with login instructions, handouts, and a sign-in sheet.
 Please fill out the provided sign-in sheet and then return it to OAR.
-We will then process it and send out CE certificates within the week.
+The sheets will be processed and CE certificates sent within the week.

 I pay dues.
 Why do I have to pay for the webinar?+